U.S. proposes effort to analyze DNA from 1 million people

 "It is something that can be achieved but obviously there is a lot that needs to be done," he said.

-Collating, analyzing and applying the data to develop drugs will require changes to how products are reviewed and approved by health regulators.
+Collating, analyzing and applying all this data to the development of new drugs will require changes to how products are reviewed and approved by health regulators.